TRENDING ON ONEINDIA

 Significance Of Celebrating Holi & How To Invite Good Luck This Holi

 Other than the immense religious and social significance, Holi is also a day to please the Gods and invite good luck and fortune into your lives.
 Today, we shall look at the ways in which you can ensure that this Holi brings you a shower of wealth, peace, happiness and prosperity.
 Read on to know more.

 Worshipping Lord Krishna And His Sakhi Radha

 There are a lot of stories and legends associated with the festival of Holi.
 The one about Lord Krishna and Goddess Radha, which is just as colourful as the festival itself.
 The story tells us that one day, Lord Krishna was sitting sad because he was dark in colour, whereas Radha was very fair.
-Mother Yashoda then told Lord Krishna that he can use colours and apply it to his face and that of Radha's.
+Mother Yashoda then told Lord Krishna that he can use colours and apply on his face and on that of Radha.
 This way, the skin colour of either of them wouldn't matter.
-Lord Krishna proceeded to do as his mother had told him and thus, introduced the festival of Holi as they both played with the colours.
+Lord Krishna did as his mother told him and thus, introduced the festival of Holi as they both played with the colours.

-Write Your Name On The Entrance To Your House
+Write Your Name On The Entrance Of Your House

 Worshipping Lord Ganesha